iozsaygi/iozsaygi.github.io/_posts/2023-09-12-changing-the-behaviour-of-il2cpp-generated-code-with-compiler-arguments.md

 I immediately started to do research and wanted to share my research in this blog post since I didn't see any blog posts or content that shared a list of IL2CPP compiler arguments that we can use to modify IL2CPP-generated code.

-There is an API in Unity's codebase that lets us pass arguments to the compiler during builds; let's start by exploring it first.
+The first thing I explored was Unity's API, which lets us pass arguments as strings to the IL2CPP compiler.
+Let's start by exploring it first.

 ### PlayerSettings.SetAdditionalIl2CppArgs
 The API is pretty straight forward: